department-of-veterans-affairs/vets-design-system-documentation/src/_utilities/border.md

 ## Responsive prefixes

 Add a responsive breakpoint prefix separated with a : to target a utility at a responsive breakpoint and higher, following a mobile-first methodology.
+Only the [border shorthand](#border-shorthand) property is available with responsive prefixes.

 ### Example